Orange County Workers’ Compensation Lawyers

 Additionally, employers cannot be sued under the workers’ compensation system.
 Even if your employer can be considered as the at-fault party in your work injury case, you cannot file an outside claim against them.
 There may be an exception in rare cases of gross negligence or misconduct, but it is not the standard for an employer to face any liability for injuries to their employees in typical workers’ compensation claims.

-Third-Party Work Injury Claims
+What Are Third-Party Work Injury Claims?

 Outside of the workers’ compensation system, an injured employee may be able to file a third-party claim to account for the liability of entities other than their employer.
 Third-party work injury claims exist separately from workers’ compensation claims, and proceed more similarly to a personal injury claim.
 In these cases, the injured employee would act as a plaintiff and would need to prove the defendant party’s negligence and liability.